 JASNA St. Louis Programs

-• June (members and their guests) – often a book review or discussion or another topic delivered by one of our region members
+• June – often a book review or discussion or another topic delivered by one of our region members.
+For members and their guests.

-• December (members and their guests) – a birthday celebration for Jane Austen – mostly light and entertaining in nature, also delivered by one of our region members
+• December – a birthday celebration for Jane Austen, mostly light and entertaining in nature, also delivered by one of our region members.
+For members and their guests.

 Learn more about programs and topics we have covered in previous years.